gitlabhq/gitlabhq/doc/workflow/git_lfs.md

 ### Configuration

-Git LFS objects can be large in size and they are stored on GitLab server storage.
+Git LFS objects can be large in size.
+By default, they are stored on the server GitLab is installed on.

 There are two configuration options to help GitLab server administrators: